Bois-le-Roi, Seine-et-Marne

-Bois-le-Roi (/fr/) is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
-The commune is located to the west of the Seine and shares 2 bridges to the neighbouring Chartrettes.
+Bois-le-Roi (/fr/; 'Wood-the-King') is a commune in the Seine-et-Marne department in the Île-de-France region in north-central France.
+It is between Melun and Fontainebleau, on the left bank of the Seine.
+It shares two bridges with the neighbouring Chartrettes to the north.

 Tourism

 Many Parisians usually go to explore Bois-le-Roi during the holidays.
-Popular destinations include the Eglise Saint Pierre which is a small church, the Ô de Sermaize which is a wellness spa and the Île de Loisirs de Bois-le-Roi which is a beach on the Seine.
+Popular destinations include the Église Saint-Pierre, a small church, the Ô de Sermaize, a wellness spa, as well as the Île de Loisirs de Bois-le-Roi, a beach on the Seine.